hristohristovdevcareer/multi-tier-web-app-terraform-aws/README.md

 # Multi-tier, AWS web app #

 ## Project Overview ##
 This project represents a comprehensive journey into advanced DevOps practices, designed and implemented as a practical learning initiative.
 The objective was to create a production-grade infrastructure while navigating real-world constraints - particularly the challenge of maintaining zero cost through strategic service selection and implementation.
-While certain choices, such as t2.micro instances or custom NAT solutions, might not be typical production selections, they demonstrate the ability to architect functional solutions within specific constraints.
+While certain choices, such as t2.micro instances, custom automation of self-signed certificates, or custom NAT solutions, might not be typical production selections, they demonstrate the ability to architect functional solutions within specific constraints.

 The infrastructure implements industry best practices across multiple domains: high availability through multi-AZ deployment, security through defense-in-depth principles, cost optimization through strategic resource selection, and automation through Infrastructure as Code.
 The project deliberately focuses on AWS services due to their market dominance and free tier offerings, providing valuable hands-on experience with industry-standard tools.